New Cold Dark Matter Crisis Revealed by Multiscale Cluster Lensing: The TNG-Cluster simulation: apt comparator for cluster lenses

 \section{The TNG-Cluster simulation: apt comparator for cluster lenses}

-To find the closest redshift- and mass-matched simulated analogs to our cluster sub-sample, here we use the TNG-C simulations\footnote{\url{https://www.tng-project.org/cluster/}}, a next-generation extension of the IllustrisTNG project designed specifically to model a large sample of galaxy clusters at high resolution in a fully cosmological context \citep{Nelson2024}.
-The suite comprises zoom-in magnetohydrodynamical simulations of 352 massive galaxy clusters over the mass range $M_{\rm 200} = 10^{14-15.5}\,\Msun$, run with the moving-mesh code \textsc{Arepo} \citep{Springel2010MNRAS401791S} and the full IllustrisTNG galaxy formation model \citep{Pillepich2018MNRASb}; wherein subhalos are located by \textsc{SubFind} \citep{Springel2001}.
-To preserve the large-scale cosmological environments, target clusters are selected from large dark-matter-only parent boxes and then re-simulated at higher resolution, reaching a fixed dark matter (baryon) particle mass resolution of $6.1\times10^7$ ($1.2\times10^7$)~M$_\odot$ and a gravitational softening length of $1.48$~kpc.
+To find the closest redshift- and mass-matched simulated analogs to our cluster sample, we use the TNG-C simulations\footnote{\url{https://www.tng-project.org/cluster/}}---a next-generation extension of the IllustrisTNG project, designed specifically to model a large sample of galaxy clusters at high resolution in a fully cosmological context \citep{Nelson2024}.
+The suite comprises zoom-in magnetohydrodynamical simulations of 352 massive galaxy clusters over the mass range $M_{\rm 200} = 10^{14\textendash15.5}\,\Msun$, run with the moving-mesh code \textsc{Arepo} \citep{Springel2010MNRAS401791S} and the full IllustrisTNG galaxy formation model \citep{Pillepich2018MNRASb}.
+To preserve the large-scale cosmological environments, target clusters are selected from large DM-only parent boxes and then resimulated at higher resolution, reaching a fixed DM (baryon) particle mass resolution of $6.1\times10^7$ ($1.2\times10^7$)~$\Msun$ and a gravitational softening length of $1.48$~kpc.
+The TNG-C public catalog provides subhalos identified by \textsc{SubFind} \citep{Springel2001}, the limitations of which are well known.
+We discuss these details in \aref{app:num_rad_sub} and show that this choice does not impact the findings presented in this work.

-In addition to the primary aim of studying the baryon cycle in clusters (ICM thermodynamics, metal enrichment, cool cores/non-cool cores), the TNG-C suite is also ideal for mass-matched comparisons with massive cluster lenses and their substructure demographics.
-This suite provides the first robust CDM predictions, with fully coupled baryonic physics, for subhalo mass functions, their inner density profiles, and tidal truncation radii in massive galaxy clusters, against which the lensing-inferred properties of observed massive clusters can be calibrated and directly compared.
+In addition to the primary aim of studying the baryon cycle in clusters (Intra-Cluster Medium thermodynamics, metal enrichment, and cool cores/noncool cores), the TNG-C suite is also ideal for mass-matched comparisons with massive-cluster lenses and their substructure demographics.
+This suite provides the first robust CDM predictions, with fully coupled baryonic physics, for SHMFs, their inner density profiles, and tidal truncation radii in massive galaxy clusters, against which the lensing-inferred properties of observed massive clusters can be calibrated and directly compared.